Background & Objectives

 The primary output of the IRIS project is the web-application.
 For organizations that prefer to keep their data in-house IRIS will be available as an intranet solution that runs on local servers.
 For organizations with more open data policies or those with limited information technology resources, it will be available as secure profile on a remotely hosted web server.

-- The technology behind IRIS is continuously being developed and will keep evolving in 2018 beyond the version 1.0 launched at UNEA 3 in December 2017.
-The aim is for IRIS to become open source.
+The technology behind IRIS is continuously being developed and will keep evolving to meet the needs of the wider user community.
+The aim is for IRIS to eventually be released as an open source.

-- IRIS will be deployed in various countries in Africa, Eastern Europe, Latin and America and the Caribbean (LAC) along with some Small Islands Developing States (SIDS).
+IRIS is being deployed in various countries in Africa, Eastern Europe, Latin and America and the Caribbean (LAC) along with some Small Islands Developing States (SIDS).

 Download the brochure by clicking image